BillVanderLugt/LSAT/README.md

 I will use standard text classification tools from SpaCy and Sci-Kit Learn, perhaps aided by feature engineering, to determine what type of puzzle the prompt represents.

 2. Set-Up: _medium_
 I will use SpaCy's entity recognizer to extract the names of the relevant entities from the puzzle prompt.
-The possible permutations/combinations of these names will define the event space for the puzzle--that is, the possible solutions to the puzzle.
+The possible permutations/combinations of these names define the event space for the puzzle--that is, the possible solutions to the puzzle.

 3. Parse Rules: _very difficult_
 The number of possible permutations shrinks as rules are introduced that limit the permissible permutations.
 To parse these rules, I will construct a Chomsky Formal Grammar and write a parser that translates the LSAT's English statements of the rules into executable functions.

 4. Apply the Rules to Narrow the Possible Solutions: _medium_
-The rules must be applied to all the events in the puzzle's sample space to determine the set of all permissible solutions to the puzzle.
+The rules are then applied to all the events in the puzzle's sample space to reduce the set of possible solutions to the puzzle.

 5. Parse Questions: _medium_
 The questions must be parsed to determine what is being asked.
+Some questions impose additional, local rules, which further reduce the number of possible solutions.
+These local rules must be parsed as in Step 3.

 6. Parse Multiple Choice Answers: _easy_
-The 5 possible answers must be parsed.
+The test's five possible answers must be parsed.

 7. Select Answer: _easy_
-The correct answer must be identified.
+From the five answers, the correct answer must be identified.